-One of the many National Guard training areas established with assistance of the WPA program was established with assistance of the VVPA program was the Camp Guernsey State Military Reservation east of the town of Guernsey.
-In 1939, the National Guard Bureau informed Colonel R.L.
-Esmay, the Adjutant General of the Wyoming National Guard that the development of Camp Guernsey would be authorized, and funds Guernsey would be authorized, and funds for construction and maintenance would be made available.
+One of the many National Guard training areas established with assistance of the WPA program was the Camp Guernsey State Military Reservation east of the town of Guernsey.
+In 1939, the National Guard

+Bureau informed Colonel R.L.
+Esmay, the Adjutant General of the Wyoming National Guard that the development of Camp Guernsey would be authorized, and funds for construction and maintenance would be made available.
 The WPA supplied additional funding for this cooperative effort between the National Guard Bureau and the State of Wyoming.
 The State of Wyoming provided the labor, paid for with WPA funds, while the Guard provided the plans, materials, and project supervision.
 The labor pool consisted of locals from Guernsey and the surrounding area.
 The first buildings in the historic Camp Guernsey Cantonment were constructed in the early 1940s by WPA laborers.
-By October 1940, a crew of 85 men at the camp because of the threat of war.
+By October 1940, a crew of 85 men had begun work on sewer lines, enlisted men's latrines, mess halls, a warehouse, and the officers' mess.
+In January 1941 an effort was made to speed up work at the camp because of the threat of war.
 "The plans which have been employed in the buildings heretofore are being changed, and the stone veneer on the outside of the buildings will be laid at random, increasing the speed in completing the buildings nearly two fold" (Guernsey Gazette, 17 January 1941).
 The earliest buildings at Camp Guernsey can be identified by their cut stone blocks laid in broken courses.
 The rest of the stone buildings are random rubble, using uncut stones laid in irregular patterns.
-The Camp Guernsey Cantonment is a historic district eligible for the National Register of Historic Places for its unique collection of stone structures that have served the Wyoming Army National Guard for nearly 70 years.
+The Camp Guernsey

+Cantonment is a historic district eligible for the National Register of Historic Places for its unique collection of stone structures that have served the Wyoming Army National Guard for nearly 70 years.

 Nearby Guernsey State Park received National Historic Landmark status as one of the nation's best examples of CCC construction.
-Its "rustic" sandstone museum, shelters and other structures, roads, trails, and overlooks were constructed by enrollees of CCC camp BR-9, which was a cooperative camp of the National Park Service above: Guernsey State Park, Wyoming above left.
-Officers' Latrine, Camp Guernsey, Wyoming above right: Post Headquarters, Camp Guernsey, Wyoming
+Its "rustic" sandstone museum, shelters and other structures, roads, trails, and overlooks were constructed by enrollees of CCC camp BR-9, which was a cooperative camp of the National Park Service and Bureau of Reclamation.
+Also significant are its 1925-27 dam, reservoir (lake), and power plant.

+above: Guernsey State Park, Wyoming above left: Officers' Latrine, Camp Guernsey, Wyoming above right: Post Headquarters, Camp Guernsey, Wyoming